Zodiac1978/plugin-report/README.txt

 == Credits ==

+Thanks to Roy Tanck for trusting me to adopt this great plugin.
+Hartelijk bedankt!

 Special thanks go to [Tristen Forsythe Brown](http://tristen.ca/) for the [tablesort JavaScript library](https://github.com/tristen/tablesort) licensed under the MIT License.

 == Changelog ==

+= 2.2.0 (2025-04-25) =
+* Tablesort updated to the latest version (5.6.0)
+* Many code improvements (Thanks to PHPStan, WPCS and Plugin Check)
+* New ownership
+* Tested with WP 6.8

 = 2.1.1 (2022-06-17) =
 * Improved behavior of the repository column on older WordPress versions (thanks, @zodiac1978)